-Gender equality, disability and social inclusiveness
+Gender equality, disability and social inclusion

-PATH intentionally identifies substantive, tangible, outcomes designed to improve gender equality and social inclusiveness.
-There are barriers and bottlenecks that women and the disabled face in terms of accessing both (i) essential services and (ii) positions of decision-making authority.
+PATH intentionally identifies substantive, tangible, outcomes designed to improve gender equality and social inclusion.
+There are barriers and bottlenecks that women and people with disability face in terms of accessing both (i) essential services and (ii) positions of decision-making authority.
 Intermediate outcome 1.3 specifically tasks the MC to identify ways that result in "more women in management roles influencing policy, planning and budgeting of health services in selected provinces".
-Intermediate outcome 2.1, which focuses on equity, will be specifically measured by "approaches to increase access for services by women, the disabled, and poor are tested and scaled up".
-Annex 5 provides specific details.
+Intermediate outcome 2.1, which focuses on equity, will be specifically measured by "approaches to increase access for services by women, people with disability, and poor are tested and scaled up".
+Primary care health services are also usually a first responder to gender based violence.
+Annex 5 provides specific details on gender, disability and social inclusion.